the-virtual-brain/tvb-root/README.md

-"The Virtual Brain" Project (TVB Project) has the purpose of offering modern tools to the Neurosciences community, for computing, simulating and analyzing functional and structural data of human brains, brains modeled at the  level of population of neurons.
+"The Virtual Brain" Project (TVB Project) has the purpose of offering modern tools to the Neurosciences community, for computing, simulating and analyzing functional and structural data of human brains, brains modeled at the level of the population of neurons.

-1. To **install** TVB code on your machine, we recommend you to first create a dedicated Python env, and afterwards to take our Pypi released packages:
+1. To **install** TVB code on your machine, we recommend you first create a dedicated Python env, and afterward to take our Pypi released packages:

         pip install tvb-library
         pip install tvb-framework

 2. Alternatively and easier, you could simply download **TVB_Distribution** from:
 <https://www.thevirtualbrain.org/tvb/zwei/brainsimulator-software>.
 In this
-variant, you will have Python, TVB and all our 3rd party dependencies downloaded together, you do not need to do anything else other than unzip and double click on **tvb_start** command.
+variant, you will have Python, TVB, and all our 3rd party dependencies downloaded together, you do not need to do anything else other than unzip and double click on **tvb_start** command.

 3. This repository holds the python sources for TVB main codebase.